 We manufacture, perform research and development activities, and distribute our products in OUS markets.
-Revenue from OUS markets accounted for approximately 27%, 28%, and 29% of our revenue for the years ended December 31, 2017, 2016, and 2015, respectively.
+Revenue from OUS markets accounted for approximately 29%, 27%, and 28% of our revenue for the years ended December 31, 2018, 2017, and 2016, respectively.
 Our OUS operations are, and will continue to be, subject to a number of risks including:

-- failure to obtain or maintain the same degree of protection against infringement of our intellectual property rights as we have in the U.S.; - · multiple OUS regulatory requirements that are subject to change and that could impact our ability to manufacture and sell our products; - changes in tariffs, trade barriers, and regulatory requirements; - · protectionist laws and business practices that favor local competitors, which could slow our growth in OUS markets; - · local or national regulations that make it difficult or impractical to market or use our products; - U.S. relations with the governments of the foreign countries in which we operate; - · inability or regulatory limitations on our ability to move goods across borders; - the risks associated with foreign currency exchange rate fluctuations; - difficulty in establishing, staffing, and managing OUS operations; - the expense of establishing facilities and operations in new foreign markets; - · building and maintaining an organization capable of supporting geographically dispersed operations;
+- failure to obtain or maintain the same degree of protection against infringement of our intellectual property rights as we have in the U.S.; - · multiple OUS regulatory requirements that are subject to change and that could impact our ability to manufacture and sell our products; - changes in tariffs, trade barriers, and regulatory requirements; - protectionist laws and business practices that favor local competitors, which could slow our growth in OUS markets;

-- anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act, and other local laws prohibiting corrupt payments to governmental officials: - economic weakness, including inflation, or political instability in particular foreign economies and markets; and - · business interruptions due to natural disasters, outbreak of disease, and other events beyond our control.
+- local or national regulations that make it difficult or impractical to market or use our products; - U.S. relations with the governments of the foreign countries in which we operate; - inability or regulatory limitations on our ability to move goods across borders; - · the risks associated with foreign currency exchange rate fluctuations; - difficulty in establishing, staffing, and managing OUS operations; - the expense of establishing facilities and operations in new foreign markets; - building and maintaining an organization capable of supporting geographically dispersed operations; - anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act, and other local laws prohibiting corrupt payments to governmental officials; - antitrust and anti-competition laws; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; and - · business interruptions due to natural disasters, outbreak of disease, and other events beyond our control.

 On June 23, 2016, the United Kingdom (the "UK") held a referendum in which voters approved an exit from the European Union (the "EU"), commonly referred to as "Brexit."
 On March 29, 2017, the UK formally notified the EU of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
-The withdrawal of the UK from the EU will take effect either on the effective date of the withdrawal agreement or, in the absence of agreement, two years after the UK provided its notice of withdrawal.
-As a result of the referendum, the British government has begun negotiating the terms of the UK's future relationship with the EU, including the terms of trade between the UK and the EU.
-Although it is unknown what those terms will be, it is possible that there will be greater restrictions on imports and exports between the UK and EU countries, increased regulatory complexities, and economic and political uncertainty in the region.
+The commencement of the official withdrawal process by the UK has created uncertainties affecting business operations in the UK and the EU.
+Until the terms of the UK's exit from the EU on March 29, 2019 are determined, including any transition period, it is difficult to predict its impact.
+It is possible that the withdrawal could, among other things, affect the legal and regulatory environments to which our business is subject, impose greater restrictions on imports and exports between the UK and the EU and other parties, and create economic and political uncertainty in the region.